History of espionage: American Revolution, 1775–1783

 During the American Revolution, 1775–1783, American General George Washington developed a successful espionage system to detect British locations and plans.
 In 1778, he ordered Major Benjamin Tallmadge to form the Culper Ring to collect information about the British in New York.
 Washington was usually mindful of treachery, but he ignored incidents of disloyalty by Benedict Arnold, his most trusted general.
 Arnold tried to betray West Point to the British Army, but was discovered and barely managed to escape.
-The British intelligence system was weak; it completely missed the movement of the entire American and French armies from the Northeast to Yorktown, Virginia, where they captured the British invasion army in 1781 and won independence.
 Washington has been called "Americas First Spymaster".

+The British espionage system, however, was weak: it completely missed the movement of the entire American and French armies from the Northeast to Yorktown, Virginia in 1781, where they captured the British invasion army and won independence.

 French Revolution and Napoleonic wars, (1793–1815)

 The Kingdom of Great Britain, almost continuously at war with France (1793–1815), built a wide network of agents and funded local elements trying to overthrow governments hostile to Britain.
 It paid special attention to threats of an invasion of the British Isles, and to a possible uprising in Ireland.
 Britain in 1794 appointed William Wickham as Superintendent of Aliens in charge of espionage and the new secret service.
 He strengthened the British intelligence system by emphasizing the centrality of the intelligence cycle – query, collection, collation, analysis and dissemination – and the need for an all-source centre of intelligence.
+Even so, Britain reduced its clandestine operations following the 1802 Treaty of Amiens as it emphasized the development of commercial relations with the Continent and some members of Parliament questioned the use of secret service funds.

 Napoleon made heavy use of agents, especially regarding Russia.
 Besides espionage, they recruited soldiers, collected money, enforced the Continental System against imports from Britain, propagandized, policed border entry into France through passports, and protected the estates of the Napoleonic nobility.
 His senior men coordinated the policies of satellite countries.